 Microbial fuel cells (MFCs) use microbes as catalysts to oxidize organic matter at the anode and generate electricity via extracellular electron transfer (EET) mechanisms.
 The development of MFC technology has benefited from major discoveries related to EET mechanisms of model organisms, critical design evaluations, and transformation from laboratory scale fundamental experiments to large‐scale pilot demonstrations.
 However, the latter are still scarce, mostly empirical and under initial development stages.

-To demonstrate practical wastewater treatment, large‐scale MFC systems are needed to treat real wastewater under continuous flow operation over longer time scales outside of a laboratory setting.
+To demonstrate practical treatment of swine waste, large‐scale MFC systems are needed to treat real wastewater under continuous flow operation over longer time scales outside of a laboratory setting.
 Further, MFC systems must demonstrate to have a low cost of fabrication and long‐term operational reliability.
 In recent years, there has been increasing efforts focused on scaling‐up MFCs for wastewater treatment.
 Stacking multiple MFC modules has been shown as a strategy for scaling up, since it allows for larger total volume capacity while each single reactor can function and be maintained independently.
 Zhuang, Yuan, Wang, and Zhou (2012), Zhuang, Zheng, et al. (2012)) built a serpentine‐type MFC with a 10 L working volume and reached 87.1% COD removal efficiency while treating brewery wastewater at a hydraulic retention time (HRT) of 48 hr.
 Ge et al. built an MFC system with 200 L liquid volume by stacking 96 tubular MFC modules and reached 76.8% COD removal efficiency treating munici- pal wastewater at an HRT of 18 hr (Zhuang, Yuan, et al., 2012; Zhuang, Zheng, et al., 2012).

 Few research efforts have been focused on treating swine wastewater using MFC technology, compared to other types of wastewaters.
 Significant volumes of swine wastewater are accu- mulated and discharged in the sewer during the daily washing and sanitation of animal pens in pig farms.
 During these pro- cesses, a vast amount of freshwater is consumed.
 Approximately one quarter of global freshwater is used for animal production (Parente & Lewis‐Brown, 2011).
 According to a 2011 report by the Pork Checkoff organization, a given swine farm may use 24% of its total water consumption for facility operations such as cooling the animals and manure management (Matlock et al., 2011).
 The most common method of manure management at swine production operations is to capture the wastewater in large anaerobic lagoons (Matlock et al., 2011).
 However, if not properly lined or maintained, these lagoons may lead to haz- ardous discharge causing severe environmental impacts due to the release of high concentrations of carbon, nitrogen and phosphorous, and the presence of potentially pathogenic bacte- ria.
 Therefore, alternative treatment methods that accelerate the removal of carbon and nitrogen from swine wastewater could enable water reuse for farm cleaning and/or irrigation while simultaneously preventing environmental pollution.